natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Harrier%20GR.7.md

 === Survivability and armour ===
 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->
-The Harrier GR.7 has no armour plates.
-Additionally, all critical components such as the engine, fuel tanks and pilot are located along the longitudinal axis of the fuselage.
-A hit in this location will be incredibly damaging, potentially starting multiple fires.

-The fuel tanks are self-sealing, and the Harrier has access to an Engine Fire System (EFS) which can be used in the event of a fire to increase survivability.

-Any substantial damage to the wings will cause the aircraft to potentially lose control, and the GR.7 is particularly susceptible to drag induced by structural damage.
+With its agile and adaptable nature, this aircraft excels in evasive manoeuvres, allowing it to swiftly navigate through volatile airspaces and evade incoming threats.
+Its advanced glass MFD/HUD cockpit and access to RWR enhance situational awareness, enabling pilots to make informed decisions in the heat of battle.
+The Harrier GR.7 stands fortified with an arsenal of defensive measures.
+Its automatic Engine Fire Suppression (EFS), coupled with the 700 countermeasures constitutes a formidable shield against hostile missiles.
+While the Harrier GR.7 may lack armour plating, the GR.7's low-profile silhouette further augments its safety measures, reducing its radar cross-section and making it a more elusive target in the chaotic theater of aerial combat, where agility becomes its most potent form of defense.
+The Harrier GR.7's open cockpit design offers pilots an exceptional vantage point, granting unobstructed visibility that enhances situational awareness during flight.
+This clear line of sight empowers pilots to quickly scan the surrounding airspace and terrain, allowing them to detect potential threats and opportunities with ease.
+Complementing this inherent advantage, the aircraft's HUD further amplifies situational awareness by seamlessly integrating critical flight data and targeting information directly into the pilot's field of view.
+This real-time data projection eliminates the need to divert attention to cockpit instruments, enabling pilots to maintain focus on the external environment.
+The combination of the open cockpit layout and the HUD's intuitive display contributes to the Harrier GR.7's heightened safety and operational effectiveness, enabling pilots to respond swiftly and decisively to changing circumstances.

 === Modifications and economy ===
 {{Specs-Economy}}

-Generally, it is best to try and gain access to additional countermeasures and air-to-air missiles as soon as possible.
-This is particularly the case as 4 x AIM-9L missiles and an astonishing 700 potential countermeasures can allow for practically infinite survivability against missiles and a sufficiently lethal offensive armament to deal with most enemy aircraft with a reasonable degree of lethality.
+A prudent approach would be to focus on obtaining additional countermeasures and air-to-air missiles as promptly as possible.
+This strategic choice gains even more significance considering the Harrier GR.7's provision of 4 x AIM-9L missiles and an impressive stockpile of 700 countermeasures.
+This advantageous combination not only offers a heightened capacity to effectively neutralize incoming missile hazards but also affords the aircraft a formidable offensive potential.
+With this array of resources at your disposal, the Harrier GR.7 can seamlessly navigate the complex dynamics of aerial combat, ensuring a robust defense against missile threats while equipping you with a sufficiently potent arsenal to engage and dispatch enemy aircraft with a commendable level of efficiency.

 == Armaments ==
 {{Specs-Avia-Armaments}}